How to Avoid a Shaving Rash in the Pubic Area?

 It will be better to use a shaving gel instead of a body wash because the gel is specially formulated to provide razors with a gentle glide.

-You need to pick a sharp-bladed razor and apply the shaving cream over the pubic area to get the best closet result.
-This cream is very much essential especially for bikini lines, underarms, and legs as these areas can develop irritation after shaving.
+You need to pick a sharp-bladed razor and apply the shaving cream over the pubic area to get the best close result.
+This cream is essential, especially for bikini lines, underarms, and legs, as these areas can develop irritation after shaving.

 Shaving Rash